Undergradute Apply Banner

 - Wright State's preferred method of application is online.
 Apply online today

-- Wright State's Summer and Fall Semester 2014 application are now available
+- Wright State's Fall Semester 2014 and Spring Semester 2015 applications are now available

 After submitting your completed application, track its progress online.
 Once the Office of Admissions receives your complete application, it usually takes two to three weeks for Wright State admissions staff to make an admission decision.